 Associate Professor of Writing

 A professional journalist for more than two decades, I first started out as a stringer in Moscow during the last years of the USSR.
-Thanks to the great fortune of winning an Alicia Patterson fellowship, I spent a year reporting from the war zones of the former Soviet lands and Afghanistan.
-From 1996 to 2001, I was based in Moscow, where I covered Russia and the ex-USSR as a staff correspondent for TIME.
+Thanks to the great fortune of winning an Alicia Patterson fellowship in 1996, I spent a year reporting from the war zones of the former Soviet lands and Afghanistan.
+I spent the next six years based in Moscow, covering Russia and the ex-USSR as a staff correspondent for TIME.

 Since returning to the U.S., I've written two books of nonfiction.
 BLACK EARTH is a history of Russia’s first post-Soviet decade, as told by way of a travelogue.
 THE LOST SPY is part history, part detective story--a biography of Isaiah "Cy" Oggins, a 1920s American Communist turned Soviet spy.
 In 1947, after eight years in the Gulag, Oggins was "liquidated"--murdered in Moscow, by lethal injection, on Stalin's personal orders.

 BLACK EARTH and THE LOST SPY were named to a number of Best-Books-of-the-Year lists, including those of The New York Public Library, NPR, The Washington Post, The Los Angeles Times, and The Times Literary Supplement.
 BLACK EARTH was nominated for the Pulitzer Prize.